sanjaib5108/My-PowerBI-Portfolio/README.md

-SQL-and-PowerBI-Repository
+Pizza Sales Using SQL and Microsoft PowerBI

-Project about Data Visualization in PowerBI using SQL Queries
+Project about Data Visualization in PowerBI using SQL Queries for Data Transformation.

-This project is a part of the Data Technician Bootcamp by JustIT.
-I have taken this Project to see the Trends of Pizza Restaurant and created visualizations.
+I have taken this Project to see the Trends of a Pizza Restaurant and created Data Visualizations using Microsoft PowerBI.

 Project Intro/Objective
-The purpose of this project is to analyze the Sales of a Pizza Restaurent for a period.
+The purpose of this project is to analyze the Sales of a Pizza Restaurent for a period saying a year.

 Methods Used
 * Data Extraction
+* Data Transformation
+* Data Analysis
 * Data Visualization

 Technologies
-* SQL
-* Power BI
 * Microsoft Excel
+* MSSQL Server and SQL Server Management Studio
+* Microsoft PowerBI

-Project Description
+Project Description:
-This project is part of my Data Technician Bootcamp by JustIT, where I was aksed to create a portfolio based on the skills I have learnt in the Boot Camp.
-As part of this project I have taken SQL and PowerBI tools to fetch the data and create Data Visualizations using PoweBI tool.
-This project includes the Data Load, Transformation and ANalysis of the data and turning into visuals using which the business can m ake decisions.
+This project is part of my Data Technician Bootcamp by JustIT Ltd. in the United Kingdom, where I was aksed to create a portfolio based on the skills I have learnt in the Boot Camp.
+As part of this project I have taken MS-SQL and PowerBI tools to fetch the data from Kaggle Data Library and create Data Visualizations using PoweBI tool.
+This project includes the Data Load, Transformation and Analysis of the data and then turning into visuals using which the business can make decisions based on the insights extracted from the Data Visualizations.

 Needs of this project